CLAT Vs. MH CET Law 2026: Which Entrance Exam is More Difficult?

 MHCET Law Syllabus 2026 for Mathematics

-The section will be based on topics of Class 10th Mathematics syllabus from as under:
+The section will be based on topics of the Class 10th Mathematics syllabus, which are provided as mentioned below:

 Basic Mathematics Syllabus